archii/nephosapitest/README.md

 * Glue and Duct Tape

 ## Milestones
-- [ ] Build a customized server using Heat and user-data
+- [X] Build a customized server using Heat and user-data
-- [ ] Automate the build using shell scripts, Heat CLI and Make
+- [X] Automate the build using shell scripts, Heat CLI and Make
-- [ ] Create a Jenkins job to automatically build/test the project
+- [X] Create a Jenkins job to automatically build/test the project
-- [ ] Build the Nginx/PHP-FHM server using Heat and user data
+- [-] Build the Nginx/PHP-FHM server using Heat and user data
 - [ ] Configure automated deployment of a simple PHP app to the web server instance
 - [ ] Build out the rest of the infrastructure using Heat (LB, Varnish, DB, Memcache)
 - [ ] Web interface for kicking off the build with parameters for build time customization
-- [ ] Replacing the user-data hackery with Chef code
+- [-] Replacing the user-data hackery with Chef code
 - [ ] Replacing the shell scripts and Heat CLI with Python code using the Heat Python API and Pyrax
 - [ ] Profit :-)